BrivsGars/MiaVoiceArtisAizkraukle/README.md

-# Mia#Voice is a smart home control system for persons with functional disabilities, for more about this.. http://artissvoks.wixsite.com/centrs4?lang=en
+# MiaVoice is a smart home control system for persons with functional disabilities, for more about this.. http://artissvoks.wixsite.com/centrs4?lang=en

   # Why Do We Need It?